-What Affects a Business Credit Score?
+What Affects a Company's Credit Score?

 The exact way in which a business credit score is calculated is actually a trade secret; however, there are a few standard things that credit reference agencies look at when calculating it.